yyu233/StudyNote/Linux/Makefile.md

 ```
   target: prerequisite
-  <tab>   receipe
+  <tab>   recipe
 ```
 A target can be executable, object file, and **action**.

-Tab for each line of receipe to distinguish receipe from other lines.
+Tab for each line of recipe to distinguish recipe from other lines.

-Make carries out the receipe on prerequisite to create or update the target.
+Make carries out the recipe on prerequisite to create or update the target.

 Recompilation must be done if any of the prerequisites is more recent than the object file or the object file does not exist.
 Simple Makefile